Alfred Sessler: Biography

-Sessler was born on January 14, 1909 in Milwaukee, Wisconsin.
+Sessler was born in Milwaukee, Wisconsin, on January 14, 1909.
 He attended the Layton School of Art in the early 1930s.
-He went on to attended the Milwaukee State Teachers College, graduating in 1944.
+He later attended the Milwaukee State Teachers College, graduating in 1944.
 He earned his Master of Arts degree the following year from University of Wisconsin–Madison.

 Sessler painted two murals for the New Deal art project, the Treasury Section of Fine Arts.
 He painted the mural entitled Gager’s Trading Post on the Wadsworth Trail for the United States post office in Morris, Minnesota.
 He also painted the mural entitled Lumbering in Early Lowell for the Lowell, Michigan post office.
 Sessler also created lithograph prints for the Federal Art Project.